nocalhost/nocalhost.github.io/docs/config/config-dev.md

 ### Specify Remote Debugging Port

-`containers[*].dev[*].debug # optional`
+`containers[*].dev.debug # optional`

 Configure the remote debugging port for the `DevContainer`.

-When using Nocalhost's remote debugging feature, plugin will connect to the specified port to debug the remote workload.
+When using Nocalhost's remote debugging feature, the plugin will connect to the specified port to debug the remote workload.

 ```yaml {5}
 containers: